 - Patient experience survey: General practice guide to getting started

-This report from The Kings Fund includes a description of how national inpatient survey data has been used for quality improvement (pages 38–44).
-It includes examples of interventions undertaken in response to survey findings, barriers to using survey data effectively, and identifies three key enablers for using patient survey data.
+For a more in-depth look into how to use national patient data for quality improvement, this report from The Kings Fund includes examples of interventions undertaken in response to survey findings, barriers to using survey data effectively, and identifies three key enablers for using patient survey data (pages 38–44).
 These are:

 ii) staff engagement

 iii) trust-wide co-ordination.